Sandra Ramos

-Sandra Ramos (born Oct, 1969) is a Cuban contemporary painter, printmaker, collagist, video and installation artist who explores nationality, gender, and identity in her work.
+Sandra Ramos (born Oct, 1969) is a Cuban artist, a contemporary painter, printmaker, collagist, video and installation artist who explores nationality, gender, and identity in her work.
 She is known for works featuring her character of the Cuban Pioneer girl, who is composed of a self-portrait and an appropriated portion of an old illustration from 1895' L' illustration French magazine.
-Ramos currently lives in Miami, Florida, and serves as an artist in residence at Bakehouse Art Complex and a contracted exhibition artist at The Foutain Head Art Studios.
+Ramos currently lives in Miami, Florida, and serves as an artist in residence at Bakehouse Art Complex.
+Previously, she was a resident artist at the Fountainhead Art Studios.
 She is also a renowned curator in Cuba, and she won a national award for her curatorial work on the exhibition La Huella Múltiple (Multiple Fingerprint) in 2003 from the Consejo Nacional de las Artes Plásticas (CNAP) in Havana, Cuba.

 Early life and education

-Sandra Ramos Lorenzo was born in Havana, Cuba, to two native Cuban parents, and she now lives in Miami, Florida.
-She was heavily inspired by the painter Gloria González who was a close friend of Ramos’ grandmother.
-Ramos has two siblings still living in their family home in Miramar, Havana.
-Her sister Liane, gives tour of Ramos’ Havana studio and runs small xylographic workshops as her assistant.
-Ramos' brother Ruben also helps to run printmaking workshop at the studio.
+Sandra Ramos Lorenzo was born in Havana, Cuba to two native Cuban parents, and she now lives in Miami, Florida.
+She was heavily inspired to become an artist by the painter Gloria González, the grandmother of Ramos's close childhood friend, curator Wendy Navarro.
+Ramos has two siblings living in their family home in Miramar, Havana.
+Her sister, Liane, gives tours of Ramos' Havana studio and runs small xylographic workshops as her assistant.
+Ramos' brother Ruben also helps to run a printmaking workshop at the studio.

 From 1984 to 1988, Ramos studied art at the Escuela Nacional de Bellas Artes "San Alejandro", which was attended by Camilo Cienfuegos and Jose Martí, and from 1988 to 1993 attaining a degree in printmaking at the Superior Institute of Art in Havana where she was in contact with artists including José Bedia, Leandro Soto and Carlos Cárdenas.
+In 2020–21, Sandra Ramos finished a Master's in Fine Arts at San Francisco Art Institute.
+She is now working as an art professor at Florida International University.